StackExchange/dnscontrol/docs/_providers/cloudns.md

 {%endhighlight%}

 ## Activation
-[Create Auth ID](https://asia.cloudns.net/api-settings/).
+[Create Auth ID](https://www.cloudns.net/api-settings/).
 Only paid account can use API

 ## Caveats
-ClouDNS does not allow all TTLs, but only a specific subset of TTLs.
-The following [TTLs are supported](https://asia.cloudns.net/wiki/article/188/):
+ClouDNS does not allow all TTLs, only a specific subset of TTLs.
+By default, the following [TTLs are supported](https://www.cloudns.net/wiki/article/188/):
 - 60  (1 minute)
 - 300 (5 minutes)
 - 900 (15 minutes)